Browsee

 You can use Browsee's HTTP Track API to send custom events from other platforms like your mobile app or application server.

-While Browsee's web SDK automatically most events like page views, clicks users can use Browsee's logEvent call to send custom events.
+While Browsee's web SDK automatically most events like page views, clicks users can use Browsee's call to send custom events.
 In addition, you may want to send custom User Data from your non-web applications like a mobile app, servers, etc. so you can unify a complete picture of a user across all platforms.
 Sending such data

 • Allows you to create segments on these custom events